macrocosm-os/macrocosmos-py/README.md

 ```

 # Usage
+For complete documentation on the SDK and API, check out the [Macrocosmos guide](https://guide.macrocosmos.ai/api-documentation/introduction).

 ## Apex
 Apex is a decentralized agentic inference engine powered by Subnet 1 on the Bittensor network.
 You can read more about this subnet on the [Macrocosmos Apex page](https://www.macrocosmos.ai/sn1).